Shopify Cart Permalinks

 When visitors click a regular permalink from an external website to your Shopify cart, they bypass your store's normal visitor flow.
 This creates several issues:

-• Lost tracking data: Visitors aren't recognized as tracked users
+- Lost tracking data: Visitors are not recognized as tracked users

-• Attribution errors: Conversion events won't be properly attributed to your marketing efforts
+- Attribution errors: Conversion events are not properly attributed to your marketing efforts

-• Wasted ad spend: You can't optimize campaigns without accurate conversion data
+- Wasted ad spend: You cannot optimize campaigns without accurate conversion data

 The Business Benefits